MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 Indicates whether inbound legacy file replication traffic should be enabled.

 If `true`, corresponding ports are open for NTFRS replication.
 If you still haven’t migrated your SYSVOL replication to modern DFSR, you need to enable this setting.
 If `false`, NTFRS ports won’t be open.
+The script achieves this by enabling or disabling the [File Replication (RPC)](#file-replication-rpc) firewall rule.

 For more info, see the following [Microsoft article](https://learn.microsoft.com/en-us/windows-server/storage/dfs-replication/migrate-sysvol-to-dfsr).

 ```yaml
 Type: Boolean